-The DNS cache of a web browser is independent of the DNS cache on your device.
-If we try to flush the system DNS cache, it might not clear Safari’s cached DNS or any other network-connected application that is not dependent on the device.
+Note: The DNS cache of a web browser is independent of the device.
+If we try to flush the System’s DNS cache, it might not clear Safari’s cached DNS.

-The Safari browser on Mac does not have a dedicated option that can clear only the DNS cache.
-However, we can rely on the Empty Cache option that will delete the entire cache occupied in the browser, including the DNS cache.
+The Safari browser on Mac does not have a dedicated option to clear only the DNS cache.
+However, we can rely on the Empty Cache option, which will delete the entire cache occupied by the browser, including the DNS cache.

 - Launch the Apple Safari on your Mac.